musicMan1337/Setlist_App/client/README.md

 etc...
 ```

-You can see this in action in **[ app.js ]**:
+You can see this in action in **[ app.tsx ]**:

 ```javascript
 import { LoginPage, HomePage, SongsPage, SetsPage, GigsPage } from 'src/routes';
 ```

 > _Note that the import doesn't point to the index file.
-Node perceives **[ index.js ]** files as points of entry and the default file to grab exports from, essentially making it an implicit file in import statements_
+Node perceives **[ index.ts ]** files as points of entry and the default file to grab exports from, essentially making it an implicit file in import statements_

 ---